ribbondz/rsv/README.md

 ## Usage

-download **rsv.exe** from release tab, and append the file directory to system path.
+download **rsv.exe** from the Release tab, and add it to system path.

 ## Available commands